Sílvio (footballer, born 1985)

-Silvio Carlos de Oliveira (born 1 February 1985), commonly known as Silvio, is a Brazilian professional footballer who plays as a forward for Swiss Challenge League side FC Wil.
+Silvio Carlos de Oliveira (born 1 February 1985), commonly known as Silvio, is a Brazilian professional footballer who plays as a forward for Swiss Promotion League side Brühl.

-Life and career
+Career

 Silvio was born in Mandaguari, Paraná.

 He joined Swiss club FC Wil in February 2006, from Santos.
 He was signed by FC Zürich from FC Wil in February 2008.
 Silvio signed for 2.
-Bundesliga side 1.
-FC Union Berlin on 6 July 2011, on a three-year deal.
+Bundesliga side Union Berlin on 6 July 2011, on a three-year deal.

 On 27 January 2014, he moved to the Austrian Bundesliga side Wolfsberger AC, signing a 1 1/2-year deal.